ABIF-McGill/Intro_to_Fiji_Macros/README.md

 * Check "Add to Manager" and "Exclude on edges"
 * Click OK

-This will find all continuous objects within the given size limits, and store their position and information as Regions Of Interest (ROIs) in the ROI manager.
+This will find all continuous objects within the given size limits and store their position and information as Regions Of Interest (ROIs) in the ROI manager.

 Now, let's go measure the intensity of the phalloidin channel within those nucleus areas!